Aliases for ROCK2 Gene

 GeneCards Summary for ROCK2 Gene

 ROCK2 (Rho-Associated, Coiled-Coil Containing Protein Kinase 2) is a Protein Coding gene.
-Among its related pathways are GPCR Pathway and GPCR Pathway.
-GO annotations related to this gene include protein serine/threonine kinase activity and structural molecule activity.
+Diseases associated with ROCK2 include penile disease.
+Among its related pathways are Signaling by GPCR and Regulation of actin cytoskeleton.
+GO annotations related to this gene include poly(A) RNA binding and protein kinase activity.
 An important paralog of this gene is STK38L.

 UniProtKB/Swiss-Prot for ROCK2 Gene